Sonorama Ribera

-During all its 14 editions, the festival has always had an international character, but mainly it is focused in the Spanish music scene.
-In its last edition, in 2011, more than 40,000 people attended during the 4 days long festival.
+During all 14 editions, the festival has had an international character, but mainly it focuses on the Spanish music scene.
+In its last edition, in 2011, more than 40,000 people attended the 4-day festival.

-Sonorama´s influence on the Spanish music scene
+Sonorama's influence on the Spanish music scene

-Ocean Colour Scene, The Birmingham band performed at the Sonorama Festival in 2005.
+Ocean Colour Scene, the Birmingham band, performed at the Sonorama Festival in 2005.

 Over the years the Festival Sonorama has become a launching point for Spanish indie pop groups.
-Although its stages have featured nearly all the big bands in the indie scene since it began, it has now chosen to opt for new names and emerging bands.
+Although its stages have featured nearly all the big bands in the indie scene since it began, it has now opted for new names and emerging bands.
 In 2000 it already had names like Los Planetas and Digital 21.
-In 2001 and 2002 Deluxe and Ellos played.
-In 2003 Second and in 2005 The Sunday Drivers.
+In 2001 and 2002 Deluxe and Ellos played, in 2003 Second, and in 2005 The Sunday Drivers.

 In 2007 concerts began in the historic centre of the city during the morning and since then the Plaza del Trigo stage has become, year after year, an emblematic scenario and unexpected witness to the confirmation of a group as an "indie" national band.
 This also happened in 2008 with Vetusta Morla, and most recently in 2010 with Supersubmarina.

-But the festival is not only important as a driver for new talent, it is also known as a farewell venue for national groups.
-In 2005, the Catalan band Mercromina said goodbye at the Festival.
+The festival is not only important as a driver for new talent, it is also known as a farewell venue for national groups.
+In 2005, the Catalan band Mercromina said goodbye at the festival.
 On that occasion each national band that performed at the festival paid tribute to the band by playing at least one of their songs.

-The festival does not only cater to indie rock and pop, sometimes accompanied by controversy, Sonorama has diversified into other styles and musical environments.
-From the singer-songwriter Bebe to the hip hop of La Mala Rodriguez to the electropop/hard rock of Dover.
+The festival caters not only to indie rock and pop.
+Sometimes accompanied by controversy, Sonorama has diversified into other styles and musical environments, from the singer-songwriter Bebe to the hip hop of La Mala Rodriguez to the electropop/hard rock of Dover.
 Even in 2007 Nacha Pop launched their comeback with a performance at Sonorama.

-Bands who have played the festival in the past
+Bands who have played the festival

-During its 20 years several famous bands have performed at Sonorama, including: Mogwai, !!!, Ocean Colour Scene, OK Go, Yeah Yeah Yeahs, The Rentals, Asian Dub Foundation, Ash, Gogol Bordello, Nada Surf, Amy Macdonald, James, The Sounds, The Ettes, Brett Anderson, Molotov, Ecologist, Rinôçérôse, The Hidden Cameras, Los Campesinos!, Shout Out Louds, Teenage Fanclub, The Raveonettes, The Dandy Warhols, Kakkmaddafakka, The Primitives, Travis, Belle and Sebastian, Cut Copy, Mando Diao or The Hives.
+During its 20 years, several famous bands have performed at Sonorama, including Mogwai, !!!, Ocean Colour Scene, OK Go, Yeah Yeah Yeahs, The Rentals, Asian Dub Foundation, Ash, Gogol Bordello, Nada Surf, Amy Macdonald, James, The Sounds, The Ettes, Brett Anderson, Molotov, Ecologist, Rinôçérôse, The Hidden Cameras, Los Campesinos!, Shout Out Louds, Teenage Fanclub, The Raveonettes, The Dandy Warhols, Kakkmaddafakka, The Primitives, Travis, Belle and Sebastian, Cut Copy, Mando Diao and The Hives.